Strider-CD/strider-github/README.md

 if you are *not* using localhost:3000 as your hostname:

-- you need to register your own github app, with the authentication URL set to your server's hostname + `/auth/github/callback`
+- you need to register your own github app, with the authentication URL set to your server's hostname + `/auth/github/callback`, e.g. 'https://strider.example.com/auth/github/callback'.
+This can be done [here](https://github.com/settings/applications/new).
 - set the env variables `PLUGIN_GITHUB_APP_ID` and `PLUGIN_GITHUB_APP_SECRET` to those of your app
 - you need to set the ENV variable `PLUGIN_GITHUB_HOSTNAME` to your server's hostname (including `http://` or `https://`)